-A very similar product to the Monroe kit, so make sure to check out both before deciding.
-For me, the fact that Gabriel has been around for so long, and that the prices are just that little more competitive, I’m tempted.
+It’s a very similar product to the Monroe kit, so make sure to check out both before deciding.
+The fact that Gabriel has been around for so long and that price is just a little more, it’s probably the better choice.

 The whole performance thing comes about in a few different ways.
 The body of the shock is made from seamless aluminum to help it dissipate heat faster and more efficiently.
 They use what FOX calls an IFP – Internal Floating Piston to maximize damping efficiency.

-There are hundreds of performance brands out there, and FOX are highly regarded amongst them, so they totally deserve the place on this list of best shock absorbers.
+There are hundreds of performance brands out there, and FOX is highly regarded amongst them, so they totally deserve a place on this list of best shock absorbers.
 Check them out if you’re looking for sporty dampers.

 This is a twin-tube construction that uses ‘foam cell’ technology.
 Essentially, the Skyjacker dampers have an increased fluid capacity over standard items, to help with the cooling, or as Skyjacker put it, for MAX heat dissipation.
 The foam cell thing is incorporated to help control the expansion of the oil when it’s heated through use.

-The other benefits of the foam cell insert is that performance of the shock absorber is fairly consistent (thanks to controlling the expansion), and it helps to eliminate air from the inside of the damper unit, which allows the MAX shocker to be mounted in any direction – even upside down if needed (and that’s quite a common modification for some cars).
+The other benefit of the foam cell insert is that the performance of the shock absorber is fairly consistent (thanks to controlling the expansion.)
+It also helps to eliminate air from the inside of the damper unit.
+This allows the MAX shocker to be mounted in any direction – even upside down if needed (and that’s quite a common modification for some cars).

 It’s not because of higher damping rates, but purely because they can be used hard (because they have better heat dissipation) and mounted at any angle.
 That may not be such a useful feature for a standard car, but if you’re looking at heavy modification, these shocks should be looked at.

 AC Delco is the official GM supplier for parts manufacturing, so what you’re getting here is official dealer parts but without the dealer prices.